kae3g/aws-eks-alpine-nix/SETUP-GUIDE.md

-# Digital Flight Line Engineer Setup Guide 💙
+# Digital Payment Infrastructure Engineer Setup Guide 💙

-A comprehensive, aerospace-grade guide to preparing your environment and deploying your first sovereign, declarative infrastructure instance optimized for **aerospace manufacturing and engineering workloads**.
-This guide establishes the **gold standard** for aerospace infrastructure documentation, teaching not just *how* to deploy systems, but *why* aerospace-grade security practices and declarative principles are essential for mission-critical manufacturing environments. 💙
+A comprehensive, fintech-grade guide to preparing your environment and deploying your first sovereign, declarative infrastructure instance optimized for **AI/ML workloads in financial technology**.
+This guide establishes the **gold standard** for fintech AI/ML infrastructure documentation, teaching not just *how* to deploy systems, but *why* financial-grade security practices and declarative principles are essential for mission-critical AI/ML environments. 💙

-## Aerospace Infrastructure Standard 💙
+## Fintech AI/ML Infrastructure Standard 💙

-This guide represents more than a deployment tutorial—it is a **professional reference standard** for aerospace infrastructure setup.
-Every step is designed to demonstrate aerospace-grade security practices, comprehensive documentation principles, and the educational value that distinguishes professional aerospace engineering from simple task completion.
+This guide represents more than a deployment tutorial—it is a **professional reference standard** for fintech AI/ML infrastructure setup.
+Every step is designed to demonstrate financial-grade security practices, comprehensive documentation principles, and the educational value that distinguishes professional fintech AI/ML engineering from simple task completion.

-> **For Aerospace Engineering Teams:** This guide establishes a benchmark for aerospace infrastructure documentation quality.
-It teaches modern authentication methods (SSO), security-first design principles, and the importance of comprehensive documentation that explains both implementation and aerospace industry compliance rationale.
+> **For Fintech AI/ML Teams:** This guide establishes a benchmark for fintech AI/ML infrastructure documentation quality.
+It teaches modern authentication methods (SSO), security-first design principles, and the importance of comprehensive documentation that explains both implementation and financial industry compliance rationale.

 ## Phase 0: Aerospace Environment Preparation 💙